BigPolarBear1/factorization/README.md

 Update: Some pretty bad headache right now.
 I'll figure it out tomorrow.
 I'm fairly sure I can use these binomial expansions to eliminate incorrect solutions mod p and build up a solution in the integers that way.
 I see a way to potentially do it.
 If at all possible...
 I'll know tomorrow fur sure.
 Today was just a wasted day, just couldn't focus.

+Update: Making rapid progress now.
+I'll share more tomorrow.
+But singular roots in a primefield they give information about the divisors of the binomial terms..
+I just had an ephiphany.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run: To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>